JWKennington/sgn-ts/docs/user-guide/frames.md

 # TSFrames

+The [TSFrame][sgnts.base.buffer.TSFrame]
-The most important new class in `sgnts` is the [TSFrame][sgnts.base.buffer.TSFrame] which holds a list of [SeriesBuffers][sgnts.base.buffer.SeriesBuffer].
+class holds a list of [SeriesBuffers][sgnts.base.buffer.SeriesBuffer].

-## TSFrames -- a container for SeriesBuffers
+## Introduction

 Buffers are passed between element in sgnts in `TSFrame` objects.
-TSFrames hold lists of buffers

-Simple TSFrame with one non-gap buffer:
+TSFrames hold lists of buffers.
+Below is a simple TSFrame with one non-gap buffer:

    ```python
    import numpy